mwerezak/sphinx-lang/README.md

 # Syntax Highlighting Support

 At the present moment, nearly complete syntax highlighting is available for users of Sublime Text - just copy `sphinx.sublime-syntax` into your user packages directory.
 If you use a different text editor and want syntax highlighting for Sphinx, feel free to drop a request on GitHub.
 Getting the language working is my first priority, but I don't mind taking a look at it.

-# Acknowledgement

-I want to acknowledge Robert Nystrom for his wonderful book on [Crafting Interpreters](https://craftinginterpreters.com), which was an inspiration for starting this project and provided some direction while getting started.
-In case there's any confusion, I want it to be clear that Sphinx is not related to the language developed in that book, and been designed and developed independently from the ground up.